Boston Employment Immigration Attorney

 - Must not be subject to an order of removal, exclusion, or deportation.

-- Must not be inadmissible pursuant to section 212 of the INA (Immigration and Nationality Act).
+- Must not be inadmissible to the U.S. pursuant to section 212 of the INA (Immigration and Nationality Act).

-There are four major stages to PERM processing for residency petitions.
+There are four major stages to PERM processing for employment-based residency petitions.
 Make the process of going through each stage of PERM easier by working with a seasoned employment immigration attorney.
 Call and schedule a consultation today or request your appointment online.

 The prevailing wage is the salary or hourly rate of pay defined as the average paid to similarly employed workers within the industry in the geographical region of the proposed employment.
 This may be obtained by filing a Form ETA 9141 with the National Prevailing wage center of the Department of Labor (DOL).